-The Central Board of Secondary Education (CBSE) will soon release the detailed exam-day instructions for students appearing in the CBSE Class 10th exams and CBSE Class 12 exams 2026.
-Although the detailed guidelines are yet to be officially announced, some important instructions and exam-related guidelines have already been explained in the article below for students’ reference.
-As per the CBSE 2026 final datesheet, the CBSE Class 10 board exams will be held from February 17 to March 10, 2026, while the CBSE Class 12 board exams will commence on February 17 and conclude on April 9, 2026.
+The Central Board of Secondary Education (CBSE) releases the detailed exam-day instructions for students appearing in the CBSE Class 10th exams and CBSE Class 12 exams.
+Some important instructions and exam-related guidelines have already been explained in the article below for students’ reference.
+As per the CBSE 2026 final datesheet, the CBSE Class 10 board exams are being held from February 17 to March 10, 2026, while the CBSE Class 12 board exams will end on April 9, 2026.

 This Story also Contains